 Yes, definitely.
 Remember, primary sources are materials in a variety of formats created at the time under study.
 So, if you're working on a topic in the modern era (last 30 years), a music video that was created at the time you're studying would absolutely be a primary source.
 When in doubt though, check with Professor Richards, or email us at firstname.lastname@example.org.

 'Normal people,' ie, people who are just citizens and not necessarily scholars or advanced researchers, are exactly who the State Archives are for.
-Find out more about State of Oregon Archives here.
+Find out more at the State Archives website.

 Yes!
 Remember, primary sources are those created at the time under study.
 If you're doing anything from about 1850-present, it's likely there will be primary sources in the Main stacks that you can check out and use at home.
 In SCARC, we circulate our materials only in our reading room.
 But, we have a fancy scanner that will allow you to scan our materials and take them home that way.
 Also, date of creation is not necessarily the only factor in whether something is in SCARC or Main.
 We have materials in SCARC from recent years - if something is more recent and you need a copy to check out, we can show you how to look for and request one through Summit or ILL.
 (More next week!)